 What I’ve come to realise is that wine is a symbol of so much more than just a drink.
-Away from the factory-made mass products, fine wine, in the context we cover in VOICES, is a celebration of life.
+Away from the supermarket sold soul-less produce, fine wine is a celebration of life, of this beautiful planet.
 It is a distillation of what it means to be human.

-And at the core of our concept is to encourage diverse storytelling, multiple viewpoints.
+And at the core of our concept is to actively encourage diverse storytelling, multiple viewpoints.
 After all, inviting different voices is to be not only inclusive but also expansive and enriching.
+Maybe even change the direction of our gaze.

 ‘I’m interested in space and the movement of people and objects within space.
 There is a certain magic to it.
 It is as if you are inventing an order of things.
 I believe there is a secret relationship between space, objects and perceptible and imperceptible movements.
 Every artist working in this field tries to interpret that relationship in his or her own way.
 It is the composition and balance of those elements that give rise to the essence of drama and – why not? – the essence of life itself.’
 These are the words of Isamu Noguchi, one of the most lyrical artists of the last century.